Vallaquenta/jellyfin-arr-stack/README.md

 sudo chown -R calibre:mediaserver /opt/mediaserver/config/calibre
 sudo chown -R calibre:mediaserver /opt/mediaserver/application/calibre
 sudo chown -R shelfmark:mediaserver /opt/mediaserver/config/shelfmark
+sudo chown -R shelfmark:mediaserver /opt/mediaserver/data/media/books/ingest
 sudo chown -R qbittorrent:mediaserver /opt/mediaserver/config/qbittorrent
 sudo chown -R sabnzbd:mediaserver /opt/mediaserver/config/sabnzbd
 sudo chmod -R a=,a+rX,u+w,g+w /opt/mediaserver
 ```

-If you're using an external mount point to store all large media files, also chmod those.
+If you're using an external mount point to store all large media files, apply the same chmod to those.
 ```
 sudo chmod -R a=,a+rX,u+w,g+w /mnt/media/data
 ```

 ## Docker Compose File
 Now that all file and folder permissions are set up we want to set up our docker compose file.
 The location for this file will be in our home folder `/home/mediauser` for ease of use.
-Just do `nano compose.yaml` and copy and past the contents of [this file](/compose.yaml)
+Just do `nano compose.yml` and copy and past the contents of [this file](/compose.yml)

 # Application installation
 Launch all our Docker containers by doing `docker compose up -d`.
 It will now start pulling all images automatically.
 We will move on to configure every app individually

 ## qBittorrent
-Access the WebUI (default port 8080).
+Access the WebUI (port 8082).
 It will automatically create a password for you that you can access by doing `docker logs qbittorrent`.
 The output will have your password in it.
 <details>
   <summary>Screenshot</summary>